Semi-implicit Hybrid Discrete $\left(\text{H}^T_N\right)$ Approximation of Thermal Radiative Transfer: Conclusion

 In this work we have developed the hybrid discrete (H$^T_N$) approximation method for the thermal radiative transfer (TRT) equations, and implemented a numerical discretization of these equations using a second order discontinuous Galerkin finite element method in conjunction with a semi-implicit time-stepping scheme.
 The H$^T_N$ approach acquires desirable properties of two classical methods for the TRT equations, namely P$_N$ (spherical harmonics) and S$_N$ (discrete ordinates), and indeed reduces to each of these approximations in various limits: H$^1_N$ $\equiv$ P$_N$ and H$^T_0$ $\equiv$ S$_T$.
 We proved that the H$^T_N$ approximation results in a system of hyperbolic partial differential equations for all $T\ge 1$ and $N\ge 0$.
 In particular, in one spatial dimension, the H$^T_N$ scheme is essentially a collection of P$_N$ approximations localized in each velocity band.
 Because of this structure, H$^T_N$, just like P$_N$, can exhibit negative densities.
 However, because H$^T_N$ has band-localized structure, we are able to control unphysical numerical oscillations by increasing the number of discrete regions in velocity space, thereby blending properties of P$_N$ and S$_N$.

-Once the H$^T_N$ approximation was developed for TRT, we introduced a semi-implicit numerical method that is based on a second order explicit Runge-Kutta scheme for the streaming term and an implicit Euler scheme for the material coupling term.
+Once the H$^T_N$ approximation was developed for TRT, we introduced a semi-implicit numerical method that is based on a second order explicit Runge-Kutta scheme for the the streaming term and an implicit Euler scheme for the material coupling term.
 Furthermore, in order to solve the material energy equation implicitly after each predictor and corrector step, we linearized the temperature term using a Taylor expansion; this avoided the need for an iterative procedure, and therefore improved efficiency.
 In order to reduce unphysical oscillation, we applied a slope limiter after each time step.

 In the numerical results section we compared the solutions of the H$^T_N$ and P$_N$ schemes for the various benchmark problems.
 We demonstrated for a variety of problems that for a fixed total number of moments, we are able to achieve accuracy gains over the $\text{P}_N \equiv \text{H}^1_N$ approximation by balancing $T$ and $N$.
-With a more balanced choice of $T$ and $N$, H$^T_N$ shows less oscillation than P$_N$, especially in the presence of discontinuities.
+With a more balanced choice of $T$ and $N$, H$^T_N$ shows less oscillation than P$_N$, especially in the presence of discontinuities. {One may use the large $T$ when the problems include strong shocks or the solutions are non-smooth.
+Otherwise, one can use high $N$ instead.
+The control of the variables $T$ and $N$ can compensate for the shortcomings of P$_N$ and S$_N$ schemes.}

 In future work, we will develop extensions of the H$_N^T$ method for multi-energy group models or frequency-dependent equations in multiple dimensions.
 In particular, just as we have done in this work, we will investigate various choices of $N$ and $T$ to achieve accurate and efficient moment closure in the multidimensional setting.
 We will also investigate adaptive strategies for selecting $T$ and $N$ in the presence of some appropriate error indicator.